frypatch/The-Price-of-Remembering/book/CHAPTER_02.md

 Kilvin shifted his gaze to me, his eyes shadowed beneath his heavy brow.
 “Harmless?” he said softly, his thumb brushing the polished brass.
 “Resilience is strength, strength is power, and power rarely keeps to itself.”

 Before I could defend myself, he continued, “You are too quick, Re’lar Kvothe.
 Quick to make and quicker to solve,” he said.
 “But wisdom is slow to grow.
-Always slower than the fire of cleverness.”
+Always slower than the fires of cleverness.”

 I wanted to snap back, but the weight of his words landed where I did not expect.
 My chest, my stomach, my hands.
 I felt Kilvin’s gaze press into me when I left the workshop with “The Stainless” tucked under one arm.
 Its polished surface was cool and smooth against my skin, yet strangely heavy on my heart.